gagneurlab/drop/README.md

 cd $HOME/drop_demo
 drop demo
 ```
-This command downloads the demo data (10 BAM files and 2 VCF files from the GEUVADIS project subset to chromosome 21), initializes DROP and adapts the config file paths to your current project directory.
+This command downloads the demo data (10 BAM files and a VCF file with 10 samples from the GEUVADIS project subset to chromosome 21), initializes DROP and adapts the config file paths to your current project directory.
 Now the pipeline is ready to be executed using `snakemake`.
 ```
 snakemake -n # dryrun